ZachLTech/CheckforPastTense/README.md

 # CheckforPastTense
-for history assignment to make sure none of the verbs are past tense :-)
+for history assignment to make sure none of the verbs are past tense :smile:

+- WIP